-- Turn off power to dispenser if flush stops, problem is related to the pump circuit board. - Debris or blockage inside the solenoid assembly, or may be a problem with the diaphragm inside the solenoid.
+- Turn off power to dispenser if flush stops, problem is related to the pump circuit board. - If flush does not stop with power off, then problem is mechanical may be debris or blockage inside the solenoid assembly, or may be a problem with the diaphragm inside the solenoid.